 - Redesign of surface rig equipment and down-hole systems

-In addition, in high torque, high tension and high compression loads applications, casing that are designed to accommodate it, will be required and may significantly increase costs.
+In addition, in high torque, high tension and high compression loads applications, casing / OCTG that are designed to accommodate it, will be required and may significantly increase costs.

 Supply & Demand Dynamics

-Casing-drilling technology is new and was first introduced in 2005.
+- Casing-drilling technology is new and was first introduced in 2005.
 With the slow utilization rate, this technology is still evolving.
-Schlumberger, Baker Hughes and Weatheford are the service providers who can provide casing drilling equipment and services.
+Schlumberger, Baker Hughes and Weatherford are the service providers who can provide casing drilling equipment and services.